Facebook acquires anonymous teen compliment app tbh, will let it run

 - Cash – Instead of raising another round in hopes of keeping its momentum alive, tbh will have deep pockets to draw from in order chase its mission of making teens happier

-- Anti-Spam – As tbh revs up its new direct messaging feature, it will have Facebook to help it weed out spam with the technologies it’s already been developing for over a decade
+- Anti-Spam – As tbh revs up its new direct messaging feature, it will have Facebook to assist it in weeding out spam with the technologies it’s already been developing for over a decade

 - Localization – tbh hasn’t even expanded to every state in the U.S. yet.
-With Facebook’s help, it can allow more locations on board, and as it goes international, it will be able to adopt new languages and cultures
+With Facebook’s help, it can allow more locations on board, and as it goes international, it will be able to adopt new languages and cultures more quickly.

 - Content Moderation – tbh has promised to only allow poll questions where the friend you pick will feel good about being chosen.
 That will be easier with more brains coming up with questions, more eyes reviewing them for misuse, and a diverse team to write the right questions for different places.

-These resources have helped Instagram grow to well over 10X its size to over 800 million users since Facebook bought it in 2012, while WhatsApp has grown from 450 million to 1.3 billion users since Facebook acquired it in 2014.
+These resources have helped Instagram grow well over 10X its size to 800 million users since Facebook bought it in 2012, while WhatsApp has grown from 450 million to 1.3 billion users since Facebook acquired it in 2014.

-But rather than waiting and watching until tbh grew to be worth nearly $1 billion like Instagram or $19 billion like WhatsApp, Facebook swooped in early.
-The last thing it needed was tbh ending up bought by Snapchat.
+But rather than waiting and watching until tbh climbed to be worth nearly $1 billion like Instagram or $19 billion like WhatsApp, Facebook swooped in early.
+The last thing it needed was tbh ending up being bought by Snapchat.

 “Nikita and his team having figured out a lot about how teens are using products.
 This is one of the few that’s gotten this kind of adoption, and that should be celebrated.” tbh investor Josh Elman says.
 “Hopefully this shows that there’s still room to get lots of people adopting new mobile experiences.”

-Note: [Correction: tbh has 2.5 million daily active users, not 4 million as we originally published after Bier implied as much in a tweet he deleted after this article was published.]